Targemac/Simple_Server/README.md

-Setting up a simple server useing Node and Express
+Setting up a simple server using Node and Express